SetVenue Property Owner Agreement

 6.1.A Founding Host Status

 Eligibility.
-Founding Host status is assigned to the first fifty (50) Listings approved on the Platform, in approval order.
+Founding Host status is assigned to the first fifty (50) Hosts to have a Listing approved on the Platform, in approval order (one slot per Host).
 SetVenue maintains a counter of remaining slots, which is publicly displayed on /list-property and /corporate.
-Once all fifty slots are filled, no additional Listings receive Founding Host status; this does not affect existing Founding Host Listings.
+Once all fifty slots are filled, no additional Hosts receive Founding Host status; this does not affect existing Founding Hosts.

 Duration.
-Founding Host status attaches to each Listing for the twenty-four (24) months following that Listing's initial approval date (the "Founding Host Window").
-Bookings confirmed within the Window receive the 8% Guest Service Fee rate; Bookings confirmed after the Window revert to the Standard 10% rate.
+Founding Host status attaches to the Host for the twenty-four (24) months following the approval of that Host's first Listing (the "Founding Host Window").
+Bookings on any of that Host's Listings confirmed within the Window receive the 8% Guest Service Fee rate; Bookings confirmed after the Window revert to the Standard 10% rate.

 No lifetime promise; no auto-renewal.
 Founding Host status does not auto-renew.
-SetVenue may modify the Founding Host program prospectively (e.g., change rate, slot count, or duration for new Listings) with thirty (30) days' advance notice; modifications do not apply retroactively to Listings already enrolled.
+SetVenue may modify the Founding Host program prospectively (e.g., change rate, slot count, or duration for new Hosts) with thirty (30) days' advance notice; modifications do not apply retroactively to Hosts already enrolled.

 Forfeiture.
-SetVenue may terminate Founding Host status for a Listing that violates the Acceptable Use Policy or this Agreement, on the same suspension/termination grounds applicable to any Listing.
+SetVenue may terminate Founding Host status for a Host that violates the Acceptable Use Policy or this Agreement, on the same suspension/termination grounds applicable to any Host or Listing.
 Forfeiture is prospective only — Bookings already confirmed under Founding Host pricing are honored at that rate.

 6.2 Refund Treatment

 The Guest Service Fee refunds in the same proportion as the host-rate refund under the Cancellation Policy at /legal/cancellation.
-The Stripe Processing Fee is the only non-refundable component in any cancellation scenario.
+The Stripe Processing Fee is the only non-refundable component in any cancellation scenario where a refund is due; the refund percentage itself is set by the Cancellation Policy tier.
 See the Cancellation Policy §3.3 for full mechanics.

 6.3 No Subscription Fees; No Host Commission (Launch Period)

 SetVenue does not charge Hosts subscription fees, listing fees, recurring access fees, or any Host Commission during the launch period (see ToS §8.6).
-Pricing is transactional only during this period: Hosts pay no fee per Booking, and SetVenue's revenue comes entirely from the Guest Service Fee.
+Pricing is transactional only during this period: Hosts pay no fee per Booking, and SetVenue's revenue comes from the Guest Service Fee and, where applicable, the $49 Minimum Booking adjustment under ToS §8.4 (retained by SetVenue and not deducted from your payout).
 SetVenue may introduce optional paid promotion products (such as featured-listing placement); those are opt-in and are not required to maintain a Listing.

 6.4 Non-Circumvention Finder's Fee Unaffected by Tier